LTTPP/Eemory/README.md

 + Add preference page with preference configurations:
  - Customize title of clipped note.
 User can specify the format of clipped note title using Regex or something else.
- - Append or insert to head when updating note.
+ - Appending or prepending for updating note case.
  - To one note or separate notes when clipping multiple files once.
 + Clip video support.
 Allow user to record a video and add to Evernote.
 + Caching user data that was sent to Evernote when the error occurred so it can be sent again after troubleshooted.